bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_nonparametric.md

 \begin{equation}
     \hat{P}\_{BT}(e^{j\theta}) = \sum\_{l=-(L-1)}^{L-1} w\_L[l]\hat{r}[l]e^{-jl\theta}.
 \end{equation}
 Here the estimated auto-correlation function is windowed.
 Note that window is additional to the triangular window which is inherent in the biased estimation of the autocorrelation function.
-The reason to include an extra window is due to the fact that estimated auto-correlation is very uncertain at the edges of the observation window, since at these lags it is calculated using a very limited number of samples.
-Whereas in the center of the window, $\hat{r}[l]$ is computed with almost all samples available.
+The reason to include an extra window is due to the fact that the estimated auto-correlation is very uncertain at the edges of the observation window, since at these lags it is calculated using a very limited number of samples.
+Whereas in the center of the window $\hat{r}[l]$ is computed with almost all samples available.
 Therefore, by using a suitable window, we can reduce the weight of the auto-correlation lags at the edges of the window, were only few samples are available.
 In the frequency domain, the Blackman-Tukey estimator can be interpreted as the convolution between the spectrum of the window and the estimated power spectral density as
 \begin{equation}
     \hat{P}\_{BT}(e^{j\theta}) = \frac{1}{2\pi} \hat{P}(e^{j\theta})\ast W_L(e^{j\theta}).
 \end{equation}